Workplace Alcohol Abuse

 - Effective Alcohol Programs in the Workplace

-- What to Do if You Suspect Alcohol Abuse
+- What to Do if You Suspect Abuse

 Alcohol is easily the most widely abused substance in the United States.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) recently released its National Survey on Drug Use and Health (NSDUH), which reported that, in 2013, more than half of all adult Americans drank alcohol.
 This percentage corresponds to an estimated 134 million drinkers.
 Of this number, close to 15 million hold full time employment and, additionally, can be described as "heavy drinkers".

 The consequence of heavy drinking exacts a toll on the workplace.
-The exact cost of this burden on employers is hard to calculate, as the figure is based on a number of factors--absences, lost productivity, health care costs for associated medical issues, malpractice costs for accidents to the drinker or co-workers, etc. If a workplace covers it, one must also factor in the cost of any alcohol treatment programs that employees might undergo.
+The exact cost of this burden on employers is hard to calculate, as the figure is based on a number of factors--absences, lost productivity, health care costs for associated medical issues, malpractice costs for accidents to the drinker or co-workers, etc. If a workplace covers it, one must also factor in the cost of any alcohol treatment.